 The Group uses judgment in evaluating the probability of collection of contract price on real estate sales as a criterion for revenue recognition.
-The Group uses historical payment pattern of customers in establishing a percentage of collection threshold over which the Group determines that collection of total contract price is reasonably assured.
+The Group uses the historical payment pattern of customers in establishing a percentage of collection threshold over which the Group determines that collection of total contract price is reasonably assured.

-(d) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties
+(d) Determination of Expected Credit Losses (ECL) on Trade and Other Receivables, Contract Assets and Advances to Related Parties